ABR readers get in touch to tell us all about their two-wheeled adventures...

-For me, as a lone traveler, the Taxenbacherhof Hotel situated in the village of Taxenbach, just south of Zell am See and about six miles from the Grossglockner, was a first-class, family-run hotel.
+For me, as a lone traveller, the Taxenbacherhof Hotel situated in the village of Taxenbach, just south of Zell am See and about six miles from the Grossglockner was a first-class, family-run hotel.
 It had an excellent restaurant and rooms, all at a reasonable price, and with staff who spoke good English.
 It is somewhere that I am pleased to recommend and where I will return to should I be riding in this area during future tours.

 Hope this is of help to other riders.

 Three Pubs Challenge

 What an excellent idea the Three Pubs Challenge seemed.
 Just to add some spice, myself and two mates, both called Paul, decided to do it in the winter.
 We arrived in Scotland and stayed at the Abington services on 29 November, ready to start the next morning.
 What a start it was at -7C.
 There was ice on the way up to the Wanlockhead Inn (the highest pub in Scotland) and down to the A76.
 All three of us survived, just.